rstudio/education-workflows/examples/README.md

 These workflows are intended to be copied directly into your `.github/workflows` directory and modified as needed.

+## Deploy pkgdown to GitHub Pages with PR previews and tagged versions

 You can use [usethis](https://usethis.r-lib.org) to copy this workflow into your project.

 ```r